neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 0 - Sign In/README.md

 ![](images/01.png)

-Now enter the Account ID you were given and click "NEXT."
+Now enter the Account ID you were given and click "Next."

 ![](images/02.png)